stasadance/docker-github-backup/README.md

 After clicking the **Generate token** button you're presented with the generated token.
 Remember to store it now, as GitHub won't show it to you anymore!

 ## Final notes

 If you notice any bugs, feel free to open an Issue or a pull request.
-For support with using this on Unraid, you can reach me best via the [support thread](https://forums.unraid.net/topic/104589-support-lnxd-phoenixminer-amd/) on the Unraid Community Forums.